Rounds 9 and 10 were a double header at Mallory Park

 As I pulled away from the lights and controlled the inevitable wheel spin on the remainder of the oil, Steve behind and John beside pulled alongside.
 As Steve tried to go around John, he moved over further than the available space and knocked the front of my car sideways into the Armco barrier.
 A rather nasty crash against the Armco bent the front suspension and the resulting front wheel alignment steered the car towards the 2nd barrier for a second impact.
 The rest of the race I watched from the end of the pitlane, with a mangled car against the wall beside me, to see Steve win and a very close and exciting class C / B battle in the mid field.
 Of course we were all very disappointed with the situation, complicated by the car being sold to its new owner, David, who was going to be collecting the car after Round 3 the following day!

-on the Sunday was eventful with Paul winning his first Class A race in the new Contour.
+Round 3 at Brands Hatch on the Sunday was eventful with Paul winning his first Class A race in the new Contour.
 No pictures I am afraid as we had already headed home to start the repairs.

 Some considerable effort ensued by John, Tony Dad and myself to the get the car almost back together.
 Steve Harris from Concept Designs did a fantastic job to supply replacements wishbones and then the following weekend we were all joined by David for the final finishing touches before he took the car away.